tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 * DNS administration capabilities
 * server and online service access
 * seat licenses to software
-* signature powers for specific wallets
+* signature powers for specific wallets (if also approved by supermajority (2/3) council vote)
 * project management responsibilities
 * ...or other assets which the Tari Foundation and Council hold in trust by the community.